MetaingCoder/MetaingCoder/README.md

 # 🙌 Hi!
 I'm MetaingCoder

-🫡 Hello!
-I'm a passionate Frontend & Backend Developer, building innovative web apps and efficient digital solutions.
+🫡 Hey!
+I'm a Fullstack Developer who loves turning ideas into real web and mobile apps.
-I enjoy the entire process from concept design to product implementation, love independently solving problems, and continuously learning new technologies.
+I enjoy working across the stack—from crafting smooth frontend interfaces with Vue.js/React to building robust backends with Node.js/Express or Django.
+I’m also exploring mobile development with Flutter and native Android/iOS, and managing databases with MySQL and MongoDB.

+💡 Problem-solving and learning new technologies are what keep me excited every day.
-💡 **“Keep learning, keep building.”**
+**“Keep learning, keep building.”**

 ---